Mrudul-P-Manesh/RPSgame/README.md

 ├── .gitignore
 └── README.md

-## Installation
+## Setup and Usage

-Clone the repository:
+### 1. Clone the Repository

 git clone https://github.com/Mrudul-P-Manesh/RPSgame.git
 cd RPSgame

-Create and activate a virtual environment:
+### 2. Create a Virtual Environment

 python3 -m venv venv
 source venv/bin/activate

-Install the required dependencies:
+### 3. Install Dependencies

 pip install -r requirements.txt

-## Running the Application
+### 4. Run the Application

-Start the Flask application:

 python3 app.py

-Open the application in a browser at:
+The application will be available at:

 http://127.0.0.1:5000

-## Application Workflow

-Camera Input
-      |
-      v
-Image Processing
-      |
-      v
-TensorFlow/Keras Model
-      |
-      v
-Gesture Classification
-      |
-      v
-Rock / Paper / Scissors
-      |
-      v
-Game Logic
-      |
-      v
-Game Result

-## Machine Learning Model
+## Model

-The trained model is stored in keras_model.h5.

-The class labels used by the model are stored in labels.txt.
+The application uses a trained Keras model (`keras_model.h5`) to classify Rock, Paper, and Scissors hand gestures.

-The model processes the captured input and predicts the corresponding hand gesture, which is then passed to the game logic to determine the result.
+Class labels are defined in `labels.txt`.
+The Flask application processes the model predictions and integrates them with the game logic to determine the outcome.

-## Future Improvements

-- Improve gesture classification accuracy
-- Add score tracking
-- Implement multiplayer functionality
-- Add difficulty levels
-- Optimize model inference performance
-- Improve the user interface
-- Deploy the application for public access

 ## Author